The ITS-Davis family at our traditional year-end BBQ, in June 2018, outside our offices at UC Davis West Village.

 ITS-Davis hosts an award-winning graduate program, Transportation Technology and Policy (TTP), which draws from 34 different academic disciplines.
 Our nearly 300 master’s and Ph.D. alumni are leaders in government, industry, and academia.

 We are committed to putting our cutting-edge research to good use—to informing policy making and business decisions, and advancing public discourse on key transportation, energy and environmental issues.
 ITS-Davis is focused on issues important to society.

-For example, our researchers are leading international, national, and regional initiatives on electric, automated, and shared vehicles, low carbon fuels, vehicle use and sprawl.
+Our researchers are leading influential international, national, and regional initiatives on electric, automated, and shared vehicles, low carbon fuels, urban mobility, bicycle use, and much more.
 We are unraveling the mysteries of consumer behavior, developing and analyzing new technologies, and creating the tools needed by government and industry.
 We play essential roles in determining how best to direct our transportation system to a more sustainable future.

 A landmark international collaboration with Chinese researchers and government agencies, spearheaded by our China Center for Energy and Transportation, is accelerating the commercialization of plug-in and fuel cell electric vehicles in China and the U.S. The multi-university National Center for Sustainable Transportation is helping federal, state, regional, and local agencies reduce greenhouse gas emissions from passenger and freight travel.